Change Your Name

 Q: How long will it take for my chosen/preferred name to change?

-A: Please allow for at least 48 hours for your chosen/preferred name to appear in the course systems.
+A: Please allow for at least 2 business days for your chosen/preferred name to appear in University systems

 Q: Where will my chosen/preferred name be displayed?